Pakistan Resolution 1940

 Marco polo Sheep

 The macro polo sheep lives in the northern parts, of the Hunza district of Pakistan Kunjerab National Park along the Chinese border.
 It is locally known as Ramapoy in the language of natives of the Khunzerav region around the high Khunjerab pass between Pakistan and China.
 The sheep is known for its long spring-shaped horns measuring 1.40 meters in length.
-The color is dark brown with white underparts.
+The colour is dark brown with white underparts.

 Marco polo Sheep